Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

+1.6.1 Bugfix Paste Insert (Ctrl-i)

 1.6 Multi language support of English, French, German, Spanish, Russia, Chinese.
 It's from automatic translation, if you have better translation, please send me a message.